CTHRU/Hitrava/README.md

 To be able to request your data in the Huawei Health app, a prerequisite is to have an enabled Huawei account in the app.

 To request your data:
-- Tap the "Me" button in the lower right-hand corner, then tap on your account name on top of the screen.
+- Tap the 'Me' button in the lower right-hand corner, then tap on your account name on top of the screen.
 - Tap on 'Privacy Center' (one but last option just above 'Settings').
 - Tap 'Request Your Data' You can now request ALL your Huawei Health app data in a zip file.